- What is cervical cancer?

 For LSIL, further testing depends upon HPV testing:

-- If the HPV test result was negative (meaning the virus wasn’t detected), then repeating the Pap test and HPV test in one year is recommended.
+- the HPV test result was negative (meaning the virus wasn’t detected), then repeating the Pap test and HPV test in one year is recommended.

-- If no HPV test was done and the woman is at least 25 years old, colposcopy is recommended.
+- no HPV test was done and the woman is at least 25 years old, colposcopy is recommended.

-- Pregnant women with LSIL should have colposcopy.
+- women with LSIL should have colposcopy.

 For HSIL, either colposcopy or a loop electrosurgical procedure is recommended for women 25 and older.
 For women under 25, colposcopy is recommended.